AtmolanderMimi/basm/book/src/fibonacci.md

 OUT Aa;
 ```

-Now, when running the program you will be prompted to input something, which will be treated as the index.
+Now when running the program, you will be prompted to input something which will be treated as the index.
+As you may have already guessed `IN` and `OUT` transpile directly to `,` and `.`.
 Make sure you use the `-n` flag while using the inbuilt basm interpreter
-to treat input as numbers rather than as characters.
+to parse input as numbers rather than as characters.
-The prompt will repeat until you enter a valid number, meaning that it can parsed and contained by the cell.
+The prompt will repeat until you enter a valid number.
+That being until your input can parsed and contained by the cell.
 Input is special in bf as it is the only thing that can straight up overwrite cell data
 without caring about what it contained before. *(it is also special in that its implementation varies a lot from interpreter to interpreter, but whatever)*